Step 1) Verify & Secure a Name

 Speaking of which, make sure that your brand’s business accounts are completely separate from any other accounts of any kind.
 There should be no muddying of the financial waters.
-Don’t put yourself, your team and the company at risk.
+Don’t put yourself, your team, or your company at risk.

-While this internal document isn’t mandatory or a legal requirement, what it does is add a layer of safety for everyone involved (including the company) and lays out duties/responsibilities.
-It also, “defines each member or manager’s rights, powers, and entitlements.
+While it is not mandatory, or a legal requirement, it “defines each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.” We’d argue this should be a requirement, but the state doesn’t care if you fail due to lack of structure.

 Utilize one of these Operating Agreement Templates to get started.

 Step 7) Handle Business Taxes & Licensing